drojf/in_place_cobs/Readme.md

 ## Implementation

-There are various other implementations on Github, but I haven't seen one which does an in-place encode/decode.
+There are various other implementations on Github, but I haven't seen one which does an in-place decode, and the encode function seems more complicated than necessary.
 I have written my implementation to be easy to understand and analyse, not necessarily for best performance.
 I think this implementation is similar to the one described in the embeddedrelated.com article.